molssi-seamm/misc/README.rst

 The graphical part of SEAMM is installed in the **seamm** conda environment.
 If you do not have conda (or anaconda) installed, head over to Miniconda_ or Anaconda_ and grab the installer, following their directions.
-Minconda_ is a small, stripped down version, which is perfectly fine for our use.
+Miniconda_ is a small, stripped down version, which is perfectly fine for our use.
 Anaconda_ comes with many packages preinstalled and also a graphical interface, so if you plan to use it for your own work it might be more useful.
 But Anaconda_ is more than is needed for SEAMM.

-Once you have conda installed, get the *seamm.yml* file from the conda_environments/ subfolder.
+Once you have conda installed, get the *seamm.yml* file from the *conda_environments/* subfolder.
 You can download it from GitHub or just clone this entire repository.
 Either way, once you have it run the conda command to create the environment::
   conda env create -f seamm.yml